James Backhouse: Australia

 In September 1831, Backhouse sailed for Australia on a mission to the convicts and settlers.
 In this venture he had the support of the monthly meeting and of his brother, Thomas, also a devout Quaker, who believed evangelising took precedence over business, and who therefore looked after the business on his behalf.

 The initial journey took five months.
 His Quaker ministry, assisted by his companion and secretary, George Washington Walker (1800–1859), began immediately with the crew which was prone to drunkenness and violence.
 The missionaries arrived at Hobart in February 1832, and they spent the next six years journeying all over the then settled districts of Tasmania, New South Wales, and as far north as the site of Brisbane.
 They visited Port Phillip in 1837, and the states of South Australia and Western Australia just before they left.

 They visited penal settlements working for and interceding for prisoners, and deeply concerned by the cruelty and rigours they found.
 They wrote to Elizabeth Fry about the condition of women prisoners on ships and to the Governor of Van Diemen's Land on the prisons.
 Death of prisoners was often by murder from other prisoners in appalling conditions.
 Backhouse and Walker issued a lengthy address to the prison population of New South Wales and Van Diemen's Land pleading for prisoners to find salvation in religion.
 They were tireless campaigners for temperance and thrift.
 A third of wages paid in spirits was mentioned at a temperance meeting in Perth and they felt 'the prevailing immorality' was fuelled by drink.
 They also looked at the policy towards Aborigines 'this injured race of our fellow men'.
 Alongside their work with prisons they set up and visited Quaker meeting houses.

+For his legacy, in 1964 the Australia Yearly Meeting of the Religious Society of Friends (Quakers) instituted a lecture series, as explained in the introduction to the third in the series given by Rudi Lemberg in 1966.